valeriangalliat/md/examples/nested/test.md

 Nested directory
 ================

-The `.mdconfig` in this directory implicitely extends the parent `.mdconfig`, but disables the code syntax highlighting.
+The `.mdrc` in this directory implicitely extends the parent `.mdrc`, but disables the code syntax highlighting.

 ```python
 # Print an example